-This course has been designed to reflect the role of individuals with substantial experience in a range of settings and who are seeking to further develop their skills across a wide range of business functions.
-This qualification is suited to the needs of individuals with little or no vocational experience, but who possess sound theoretical business skills and knowledge that they would like to further develop in order to create further educational and employment opportunities.
+This course has been designed to reflect the role of individuals with substantial experience in a range of settings and who are seeking to further develop their skills and a broad knowledge base in a wide variety of contexts and business functions.
+This qualification is suited to the needs of individuals with little or no vocational experience but who possess sound theoretical business skills and knowledge that they would like to further develop in order to create further education and employment

 International students applying either off-shore or on-shore will require: